 There are two other severe forms of altitude illness, High Altitude Cerebral Edema (HACE) and High Altitude Pulmonary Edema (HAPE).
 Both of these happen less frequently, especially to those who are properly acclimatized.
 When they do occur, it is often because inexperienced people may go too high too fast, or else may go very high and stay there.
 The lack of oxygen results in leakage of fluid through the capillary walls into either the lungs or the brain.

 HAPE results from fluid build-up in the lungs.
 The fluid in the lungs prevents effective oxygen exchange.
 As the condition becomes more severe, the level of oxygen in the bloodstream decreases, and this can lead to cyanosis, impaired cerebral function, and death.

 Confusion, and irrational behavior are signs that insufficient oxygen is reaching the brain.
-In cases of HAPE, immediate descent to around 1000m altitude is a necessary life-saving measure.
+In cases of HAPE, immediate descent to below 2,000m altitude is a necessary life-saving measure.
 Anyone suffering from HAPE must be evacuated to a medical facility for proper follow-up treatment.

 HACE is the result of swelling of brain tissue from fluid leakage.
 Symptoms can include: